 To apply for a home loan, you can either approach banks directly or take advice from a mortgage broker.
 In the likes of Dubai and Abu Dhabi, you will also encounter comparison websites where you can weigh up deals from a range of lenders.
 A mortgage broker can be a great asset.
 They will be able to help you navigate the quirks of the local market and find you the right deal for your circumstances.
 Mortgage applications in the UAE are usually processed in the space of a few weeks.

-What are the documents required to get a mortgage in UAE?
+What are the documents required to get a Mortgage Pre Approval in UAE?

 When applying for a mortgage, the documents you will need may vary depending on which bank you are using.
 Banks are likely to ask you for the following: